 Investors are losing confidence in Chile, causing a decline in the IPSA index of stocks in 2012-13 after soaring for 20 years.
 Many countries prosper for two decades but only Hong Kong, South Korea, and Singapore maintained growth for 50 years.
 Chile might grow at a slow rate or stagnate in the future, especially if they continue to be complacent, allowing the government to expand and strangle the economy.

 The most common complaint about Santiago is that it is polluted in winter.
 According to UrbanPeek, pollution in Santiago is higher than every city in the world except Beijing and New Delhi.
+The Chilean government declared an environmental emergency on June 21, 2015 due to air pollution in Santiago; thousands of factories were shut down and 40% of the vehicles were ordered to stay off the roads.
 The Bellas Artes neighborhood near the Santa Lucia hill is so polluted that real estate costs less than other parts of the city, even though it is attractive and sports narrow streets that are easy for pedestrians to navigate.
 However, Nathan Lustig believes that the adjacent Lastarria neighborhood suffers the same air but streets are quieter and real estate values higher, suggesting that air pollution does not cause decreased housing demand.

 Santiago pollution is caused by several factors: the surrounding mountains, heavy vehicle use in a densely populous city of 6 million, industries such as the power plant south in Rancagua, powering copper mine refining using coal rather than nuclear at El Teniente, one of the largest mines in the world.